sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-setup/fiori-ios-hcpms-setup.md

 ## Details
 ### You will learn
-In this tutorial, you will enable and configure SAP Cloud Platform mobile services for development and operations in your trial account.
+In this tutorial, you will enable and configure SAP Cloud Platform mobile service for development and operations in your trial account.
 Once configured, you can use mobile services to run native iOS apps on SAP Cloud Platform

 ### Time to Complete
 **5 Min**.